melvillewong/SSH/about_sql_queries.md

 ),
 zero_to_one_transitions AS (
     SELECT
-        r1.timestamp AS start_time,
+        r1.timestamp AS start_timestamp,
-        r2.timestamp AS end_time
+        r2.timestamp AS end_timestamp
     FROM resident_presence r1
     JOIN resident_presence r2
     ON r1.timestamp < r2.timestamp